 To ensure that students learn to manage all aspects of marketing, a Balanced Scorecard is used to evaluate team performance.

 Class Size Options

 Because students compete against their classmates, all teams advance through the game in sync.
 The friendly rivalry creates a stimulating and engaging experience.

-Teams of 4-5 students work well.
+Students typically play individually or in teams of 2-3.
 Playing in teams cultivates soft skills such as leadership and communication.

 Play Against the Computer

 Teams compete against the computer and progress at their own pace, which is great for classes needing low overhead.

 Ideal for small to very large (1000+) classes of novices to marketing or non-majors.